 - Spanish instruction in grades K-8

-- Wireless computer network with 200 laptops for student use
+- Wireless computer network with one-to-one devices for all K-8 students

 - Smart TV technology in every classroom, with access to connect wirelessly from any device in the room